General Information About Ovarian Epithelial, Fallopian Tube, and Primary Peritoneal Cancers

 For patients with stage I disease, the most important prognostic factor is grade, followed by dense adherence and large-volume ascites.
 DNA flow cytometric analysis of stage I and stage IIA patients may identify a group of high-risk patients.
 Patients with clear cell histology appear to have a worse prognosis.
 Patients with a significant component of transitional cell carcinoma appear to have a better prognosis.

 Case-control studies suggest that BRCA1 and BRCA2 mutation carriers have improved responses to chemotherapy when compared with patients with sporadic epithelial ovarian cancer.
-This may be the result of a deficient homologous DNA repair mechanism in these tumors, which leads to increased sensitivity to chemotherapy agents.[31,32]Survival and Follow-up
+This may be the result of a deficient homologous DNA repair mechanism in these tumors, which leads to increased sensitivity to chemotherapy agents.[33,34]

-Other PDQ summaries containing information related to ovarian epithelial cancer include the following:
+Other PDQ summaries containing information related to ovarian epithelial, fallopian tube, and primary peritoneal cancers include the following:

 - Yancik R: Ovarian cancer.
 Age contrasts in incidence, histology, disease stage at diagnosis, and mortality.
 Cancer 71 (2 Suppl): 517-23, 1993.
 [PUBMED Abstract]